Oreo, McDonalds, Ford and Starbucks. All brands that have built a loyal and passionate legion of raving fans. How did they do it?

 Then begin to add the steps it will take to meet your goals.
 Answer the questions below:

 - What type of content will you post?

 - How will you execute your strategy consistently?

 Believe it or not, you actually have to use social media in order to be effective.
 I know, crazy right?

-If you plan on marketing your business through social media, you must make a commitment to consistently showing up.
-There is nothing worse in the social world then setting up a profile and then halfheartedly stumbling through the motions of posting and interacting.
+If you plan on marketing your business through social media, you must make a commitment to consistently show up.
+There is nothing worse than setting up a social media profile and then halfheartedly stumbling through the motions of posting and interacting.

 Blogging Builds Thought Leadership

 While blogging isn’t social media per se, it does directly relate to your content strategy.
 It is also the best way to share expertise and build thought leadership.

 It encourages growth and interaction if properly promoted across multiple channels.
 Don’t believe me?